sodadata/docs/_includes/expect-one-result.md

 Be aware that a check that contains one or more alert configurations only ever yields a *single* check result; one check yields one check result.
 If your check triggers both a `warn` and a `fail`, the check result only displays the more severe, failed check result.
 (Schema checks behave slightly differently; see [Schema checks]({% link soda-cl/schema.md %}#expect-one-check-result).)

-Using the following example, Soda Core, during a scan, discovers that the data in the dataset triggers both alerts, but the check result is still `Only 1 warning`.
+Using the following example, Soda Library, during a scan, discovers that the data in the dataset triggers both alerts, but the check result is still `Only 1 warning`.
 Nonetheless, the results in the CLI still display both alerts as having both triggered a `[WARNED]` state.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: